Gears of War: Gears of War 4

+Gears 5

-Kait, JD, Del, and Marcus rejoin the COG and offer their intelligence to Jinn in order to help fight the Swarm.
-After Reyna's death, Kait begins to have nightmares and visions related to the Swarm, caused by Queen Myrrah, whose consciousness is still alive and connected to Kait's mind.
+Gears 5 reveals that JD, Del, and Marcus rejoin the COG, along with Kait as an Outsider recruit, in order to help fight the Swarm.
+After Reyna's death, Kait begins to have nightmares and visions related to the Swarm, caused by Queen Myrrah, whose consciousness is still intact and connected to Kait's mind.
 Kait refuses to tell the others about her connection to the Locust out of fear.
 Marcus and Baird believe the Hammer of Dawn will be needed back online to defend against the upcoming war with the Swarm.
-Baird uncovers intel on additional Hammer of Dawn satellites at Azura.

-Gears 5 begins with Delta returning to Azura to launch the Hammer satellites as the Swarm starts to attack COG Settlements.
-Kait is captured by the Swarm and is connected to the hivemind, in which she controls the Swarm army, resulting in her Uncle Oscar's death.
+Delta return to Azura after Baird uncovers intel on additional Hammer of Dawn satellites at Azura.
+Kait is captured by the Swarm and is connected to the hivemind, in which she inadvertantly controls the Swarm army, resulting in her Uncle Oscar's death.
 After being rescued, Kait reveals her visions and believes them to be messages from the Locust, as evidenced by her grandmother's necklace.
 Marcus has Kait find answers at the New Hope facility and a secret lab in Mount Kadar where the scientists fled.
 Kait learns the Locust were the result of genetic experiments on human children sick with Rustlung and mutated with the DNA of creatures from the Hollow.
 The Sires were used to fertilize the stem cells of Myrrah, who was genetically immune to Imulsion.
-Myrrah was Reyna's mother, making Kait the next in line for queen.
 Kait disconnects herself from the hivemind, forcing Myrrah to possess Reyna's reanimated body.
-The Swarm, becoming stronger with their queen, launches an attack against New Ephyra.
+The Swarm, becoming stronger with the return of their queen, launches an attack against New Ephyra.
 Using the Hammer of Dawn, the COG repels the Swarm attack.
 Kait vows to kill Queen Reyna before she can attack again.

 Gears 5: Hivebusters follows Jeremiah Keegan, Lahni Kaliso, and Leslie Macallister shortly after the Battle of New Ephyra.
 Victor Hoffman, and Cole's daughter, Hana, have devised a potential solution for ending the Swarm by having soldiers infiltrate their hives and planting venom bombs to take down all the Swarm connected.
 They are successful in infiltrating and destroying the Swarm hive.
 Although it fails to kill all the Swarm, it's an advantage the COG has in the war against them.